5 big questions on quantum computing answered

 Quantum computing is here.
 Wells Fargo is working with key tech partners to be quantum ready.

-Editor’s note: This is the first part of a Wells Fargo Stories series focused on quantum computing.
+Editor’s note: This is the first part of a Wells Fargo Stories series focused on quantum computing and was updated on Feb.
+27, 2024.
 Read part 2: “How Wells Fargo is becoming quantum-ready” and part 3: “3 Ways Quantum Computing Could Help You.”

 “It could be exponentially faster than anything we have today — if we reach there, it will blow up everything else in terms of speed and efficiency.”